-I will be the first to admit, some things my own child adores and I raise an eyebrow and wonder how and when and where and how long this will last.
+I will be the first to admit some things my own child adores, and I raise an eyebrow and wonder how and when and where, and how long this will last.
 Whether it is watching a washing machine spin whilst sat in his diaper at 9 months watching in amazement, or that really annoying new game everybody seems to be playing, TAKE AN INTEREST.
 You don’t have to be waking them up at 5 am with a basket load of dirty laundry, but you can pause and sit with them through their excitement and share the moment with them.
 We are all different, and watching joy spread across your child’s faces, and being right there with them, is the best.

-You may even surprise yourself here and discover a new love or at the very least, open up chances to see things in a different light.
+You may even surprise yourself here and discover a new love or, at the very least, open up chances to see things in a different light.
 It can be a very mindful task to watch or do something through brand new eyes.
 It can bring out whole different meanings to what you once just saw as a simple task or sight.
-Remember that being a mother is a learning experience and every day is an opportunity to learn something new.
+Remember that being a mother is a learning experience, and every day is an opportunity to learn something new.

 10. Encourages Learning

 Children have a great habit of protesting.
-One day they could be happily rolling around in mud or sand and the next they are being asked to do some reading or do their homework and it can be a battle.
+One day they could be happily rolling around in mud or sand, and the next, they are being asked to do some reading or do their homework, and it can be a battle.
 The trick is to be constantly nudging them to learn, even if it is outside school time.
 From picking up a knife and chopping vegetables to helping you shop or write a list.
 It can even be about learning to save money, buying them a piggy bank, and putting their pocket money in it.
 Each time you show them how to do something or encourage them to discover something for themselves, they are storing it.

 11. Is Supportive With Hobbies

 This is more than simply allowing your children to have the hobbies they want.
-This is standing in the snow and rain watching them play sports.
+This is standing in the snow and rain, watching them play sports.
 This is about sitting in a room packed full of wide-eyed parents watching them play Silent Night on clarinet.
 Why?
-Not because you are obliged to, but because of the look of pride they give you if they score a goal, or after their piece of music has ended.
+Not because you are obliged to, but because of the look of pride they give you if they score a goal or after their piece of music has ended.
 We do it because these moments are memories forever stored in our hearts.
 Our children, celebrating their enjoyment of a hobby, in front of you.
 What could be better?

 There is also a flip side to standing with other parents – you could also make a friend or two!
 It can become a very sociable event to gather on common ground and will create a definite family atmosphere when you go.
 The same goes for gathering around a board game.
-‘Family nights’ can be themed around picking out a few favorite games and enjoying winning and losing as family.
+‘Family nights’ can be themed around picking out a few favorite games and enjoying winning and losing as a family.

 12. Allows Them To Be Them

-When kids get to discover who they really are, and what makes them tick, it could be an open door for you to learn something new.
+When kids discover who they really are and what makes them tick, it could be an open door for you to learn something new.
 It doesn’t mean you both have to love the same things, but it does mean you can broaden your horizons and dip your toes into new ideas.
 The sign of a good mother is allowing their children the space to do so.

 The Definition Of A Good Mother

 A good Mother is an open book.
 A blank page, ready for anything.
 She is kind and understanding.
-She wants her children to live their best lives and she strives for her own happiness as an aspiration to her children.
+She wants her children to live their best lives, and she strives for her own happiness as an aspiration to her children.
 She is content, and content to be so.

 Conclusion – Are These The Only Qualities A Mother Should Have?

 When it comes to the qualities of a good mother, you need to assess your own personal situation.
-We derive from different backgrounds, with diverse budgets.
+We derive from different backgrounds with diverse budgets.
 Some of us live in a large house with an even larger yard, and some live in a flat with a window box for a garden.
 Neither of which is wrong, but you must work with what you have and not judge or compare yourself to others.